 We hold waiting lists for Year 7 admissions in September 2018 for all oversubscribed schools in Essex until the end of August.
 After this, we continue to maintain waiting lists for any oversubscribed community and voluntary controlled (VC) schools until 31 December.

 From 1 September, oversubscribed foundation, voluntary aided (church) schools and Academies maintain their own waiting lists until a minimum of 31 December 2018.

 What to do if you change your mind about your application

 - you’ve received an offer of a place, but you still wish to be considered for a place at a school that you ranked lower in your preference list;

-- you've accepted an offer and wish to be removed from the waiting list(s) for school(s) higher in your preference list;
+- you have accepted an offer and wish to be removed from the waiting list(s) for school(s) higher in your preference list;

 - you wish to have your child’s details added to the waiting list for a school that was not one of your original preferences.

-If you change address while your child is on a waiting list, you need to email evidence of your new address (such as a tenancy agreement if you are renting or a solicitor’s letter confirming you have exchanged contracts if you are purchasing your new home) to firstname.lastname@example.org.
+If you move address whilst your child is on a waiting list, you need to email evidence of your new address, e.g. a tenancy agreement if you are renting or a solicitor’s letter confirming you have exchanged contracts if you are purchasing your new home to email@example.com